Bylaw Enforcement Division

 The Bylaw Enforcement Division seeks to gain compliance with municipal regulatory bylaw requirements through a variety of methods, including: community education, voluntary compliance on a case-by-case basis, and formal legal proceedings (such as tickets) if voluntary compliance is not achieved.

-Enforcement of the District of Mission bylaws is generally a complaint generated system, with the exception of imminent life safety issues.
+Enforcement of the City of Mission bylaws is generally a complaint generated system, with the exception of imminent life safety issues.

 Good Neighbour Guide